state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 If you add external servers to the baseline, they'll, by default, appear in MapLoom, without requiring each user to add the url manually for each new map.
 The following command will add the given server infromation to the settings.py file at the end of  `/var/lib/geonode/rogue_geonode/rogue_geonode/settings.py`.

-To add a geonode server, include the protocol, domain, and port, for example `cybergis-script-init-rogue.sh prod server geonode ExampleName http://example.com`.
+To add a geonode server, include the protocol, domain, and port, for example `cybergis-script-rogue.sh prod server geonode ExampleName http://example.com`.
 The included parameter will be appended with `/geoserver/wms` automatically.
-To include other providers of WMS services use the wms flag instead, for example `cybergis-script-init-rogue.sh prod server wms ExampleName http://example.com/geoserver/wms`.
-To include TMS services, such as HIU NextView High-Resolution Commercial Satellite Imagery services, provide the path to the capabilities document, for example, `cybergis-script-init-rogue.sh prod server tms ExampleName http://hiu-maps.net/hot/1.0.0`.
+To include other providers of WMS services use the wms flag instead, for example `cybergis-script-rogue.sh prod server wms ExampleName http://example.com/geoserver/wms`.
+To include TMS services, such as HIU NextView High-Resolution Commercial Satellite Imagery services, provide the path to the capabilities document, for example, `cybergis-script-rogue.sh prod server tms ExampleName http://hiu-maps.net/hot/1.0.0`.

 ```
-cybergis-script-init-rogue.sh prod server [geonode|wms|tms] <name> <url>
+cybergis-script-rogue.sh prod server [geonode|wms|tms] <name> <url>
 ```
 ###Step 7